-Every year around this time – it starts: endless Memorial Day sales.
-From mattresses, to appliances, to every day products and services, it’s the same thing year after year.
+Every year around the holidays it begins: endless holiday sale offers.
+From mattresses to appliances, to everyday products and services, it’s the same thing year after year.
 Buy now.
 Weekend sale!

 Why do brands of all sizes assume that certain holidays can trigger buyers to spend money?
 The truth is, people buy when they are ready, not when a holiday sale kicks in.